Web Interface

 Web Interface via Android App

-Wear OS integration As shown in the screenshot above, you can enable Bluetooth in the app's connectivity settings.
+As shown in the screenshot above, you can enable Bluetooth in the app's connectivity settings.
 When Bluetooth is activated, your Wear OS smartwatch, running the PCNautic Autopilot Wear OS app, can connect to your smartphone or tablet via Bluetooth Low Energy (BLE).

 This energy-efficient connection ensures a stable and efficient link between your smartwatch and the Autopilot (via your smartphone or tablet).